 Similar to writing, successful research involves preparation.
 Research is an iterative process that requires planning and critical thinking.
-On this worksheet, you will use your topic to generate search terms, combine them using the appropriate search building techniques, and search Lakeland library’s catalogs and databases for sources of information on your topic.
+On this research guide, you will find information on search building techniques, links to search tools, and resources to support you throughout the research process.

 Use the resources below to find and begin developing a topic for further research.

 The CQ Researcher & The CQ Weekly